earobinson95/gsoc-2023/interactive-graphics-with-youdrawit.md

 Contributors, please contact mentors below after completing at least one of the tests below.

-- EVALUATING MENTOR: Susan VanderPlas <svanderplas@unl.edu> is an Assistant Professor at University of Nebraska - Lincoln, an expert in perception of statistical graphics, the author of R packages X and Y, and has previous GSOC participation experience with NAME_OF_OPEN_SOURCE_ORGANIZATION in 20xx-20xx.
+- EVALUATING MENTOR: Emily Robinson <erobin17@calpoly.edu> is an Assistant Professor at California Polytechnic State University - San Luis Obispo.
+Her recent research implemented 'You Draw It' as a graphical test to evaluate the choice of scale in data visualizations.

-- Heike Hofmann <heike.hofmann@gmail.com> is a full professor at Iowa State University, an expert in computing and graphics, is the author of R packages X and Y, and has previous GSOC mentoring experience with NAME_OF_OPEN_SOURCE_ORGANIZATION in 20xx-20xx.
+- Susan VanderPlas <svanderplas@unl.edu> is an Assistant Professor at University of Nebraska - Lincoln, an expert in perception of statistical graphics, the author of R packages XXXX and YYY, and has previous GSOC participation experience with RStudio in 2012-2013 and mentoring experience with RStudio in 2014.

-- Emily Robinson <erobin17@calpoly.edu> is an Assistant Professor at California Polytechnic State University - San Luis Obispo.
+- Heike Hofmann <heike.hofmann@gmail.com> is a full professor at Iowa State University, an expert in computing and graphics, is the author of R packages XXX and YYY, and has previous GSOC mentoring experience with RStudio in 20xx-20xx.

 ## Tests